nfischer/shelljs-exec-proxy/README.md

 ## Security improvements

-ShellJS v0.7 is vulnerable to command injection, wild cards, and string escaping mistakes.
+ShellJS v0.7 is vulnerable to command injection, wildcards, and string escaping mistakes.
 Here's an insecure code snippet:

 ```javascript